vyos/vyos-documentation/docs/configuration/service/broadcast-relay.rst

 .. cfgcmd:: set service broadcast-relay id <n> port <port>

-   The UDP port number used by your apllication.
+   The UDP port number used by your application.
 It is mandatory for this kind of operation.

 .. cfgcmd:: set service broadcast-relay id <n> disable